Setaceous Hebrew character

 The setaceous Hebrew character (Xestia c-nigrum) is a moth of the family Noctuidae.
 The species was first described by Carl Linnaeus in his 1758 10th edition of Systema Naturae.
 It is found in the Palearctic realm.
 It is a common species throughout Europe and North Asia and Central Asia, South Asia, China, Japan and Korea.
 It is also found in North America, from coast to coast across Canada and the northern United States to western Alaska.
 It occurs in the Rocky Mountains from Montana to southern Arizona and New Mexico.
 In the east, it ranges from Maine to North Carolina.
 It has recently been recorded in Tennessee.

-The forewings of this species are reddish brown with distinctive patterning towards the base; a black mark resembling the Hebrew letter nun (נ) with a pale cream-coloured area adjacent to this mark.
+The forewings of this species are reddish brown with distinctive patterning towards the base: a black mark resembling the Hebrew letter nun (נ), thus inspiring the common name, with a pale cream-coloured area adjacent to this mark.
 The hindwings are cream coloured.
+"Setaceous", meaning "having bristles", refers to the hairs on the top of the thorax and fringing the wings.

 Description

 The wingspan is 35–45 mm.
 Forewing purplish grey or purplish fuscous with a leaden gloss; costal area at middle ochreous, merged with the bluntly triangular orbicular stigma: cell, a submedian basal blotch, and costal spot before apex purplish black; claviform stigma minute; reniform large, the lower lobe purplish; hindwing ochreous whitish, in female with the termen broadly fuscous.

-Lava pink with a broad dark brown subdorsal band.
+Larva pink with a broad dark brown subdorsal band.
 A lateral yellow band with a brown spot on it.
 Head reddish brown in color.